Shiokara: The Variety and Eating Manner of the Chinmi

 - The salted fermented seafood unexpectedly matches well with Natto fermented soy beans

-- I recommend eating Shiokara with fresh vegetables
+- I also recommend eating Shiokara with fresh vegetables